 A July wage report by Salary.com reports that web designer wages range from $63,965 to $85,408 with the average yearly wage at $74,728.
 These figures do not factor in bonuses, commissions, or any other benefits the designer may receive.
 Approximately 35 percent of web or graphic design specialists are self-employed.
 The hourly wages for web designers range from $31 to $41 per hour with the average at $36.
 Below is an example of annual wages in different states.

 - South Carolina – $69,646

 How to Become a Web Designer

 Most web designers have at least a bachelor’s degree in computer science or a related field.
-An individual may be hired with an associate degree or a strong knowledge of computer programming and coding, but the most common requirement is a bachelor’s degree in fields like computer programming, web design, computer science, business, graphic design or graphic arts.
+An individual may be hired with an associate degree or a strong knowledge of computer programming and coding, but the most common requirement is a bachelor’s degree in fields like computer programming, web design, computer science, business, graphic design, or graphic arts.
 Depending on their career goals, aspiring graphic design students can often choose between the Bachelor of Science or Bachelor of Arts in Web Design.

 The Bachelor of Science focuses more on graphic design while the Bachelor of Arts focuses on computer science courses.
-The student must complete general education courses, web design courses and a capstone project.
+The student must complete general education courses, web design courses, and a capstone project.
 The capstone project usually involves the student creating a web design using tools mastered in the program.
-It generally takes about four years to earn the bachelor’s degree unless it’s an online program, which can take less or more time.
+It generally takes about four years to earn a bachelor’s degree unless it’s an online program, which can take less or more time.

 Web design is not just a career that’s in demand and offers great career opportunities.
-It’s also a career with the average salary for web designers above the national average in most states and a career that can be very rewarding and challenging.
+It’s also a career with an average salary for web designers above the national average in most states and a career that can be very rewarding and challenging.